From BR Bullpen

 Shortstop Germany Smith broke in with a team that didn't last long, the Union Association's Altoona Mountain City.
-At age 21, he was one of the best players on the team.
+Listed at age 21, he was actually four years older and was one of the best players on the team.
 Many years later he would die in Altoona, PA, but before then he went on to have a long major league career, playing fifteen seasons.

 Sporting Life referred to him as George Smith during the first part of his career and Germany Smith later in his career.

 Smith went from Altoona to the National League, but after that he spent five years in the American Association before his Brooklyn team moved to the National League.
 Smith then spent the rest of his major league career in the National League, mostly with the Cincinnati Reds.